How Display Brightness Affects Your Digital Signage Application?

 A digital signage with a wide viewing angle is extremely important especially when your target audience is none other than the pedestrians or walking customers in shopping malls.
 You want your audience to be able to view the content whether they are standing or walking.

 Glare is a phenomenon caused by extremely high luminance in an image.
 It is mostly caused by the intense brightness produced by the image itself or by the ambient light reflection on the screen surface.
-A glare is too bright for our eyes to handle, and thus viewers would not be able to view details in the image.
+A glare is too bright for our eyes to handle, and thus viewers would not be able to view the details in the image.

 Glare can affect viewing experience badly.
 Your digital signage will turn into a useless display if the content could not be viewed clearly.
 Glare is more obvious in the darker part of the screen.
 In order to reduce the effect caused by glare, you should pick a digital signage with less glossy screen surface or with anti-glare coating.
 You can also avoid placing your digital signage in direct sunlight or other strong light source.